gleechi/gleechi.github.io/pages/unity/unity_component_vghintvisualizer.md

 By default the push hint takes the shape of a circle (see video above), and its size will increase as the finger tip is closer to the object, and decrease as it moves far away.
-And when finger tip is too far from the object, or if the approach direction deviates too much from the <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.PushPivot}}">Push Pivot</a>, this circle will disappear indicating the object is no longer selected for push.
+And when finger tip is too far from the object, or if the approach direction deviates too much from the <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.PushPivot}}">push pivot</a>, this circle will disappear indicating the object is no longer selected for push.

-See Push without Physics section in [Push Interaction](push_interaction.html#push-interaction) to learn about the process of pushable object selection.
+See [push without physics](push_interaction.html#push-without-physics) to learn about the process of pushable object selection.

 ### Grasp Hints

 If grasp hints is enabled, the graspable object selection sphere attached to the hand will show up, and when an object is selected, this sphere will change color.

-See [Grasp Interaction](grasp_interaction.html#grasp-interaction) to learn about the process of graspable object selection.
+See [from object selection to grasp synthesis](grasp_interaction.html#from-object-selection-to-grasp-synthesis) to learn about the process of graspable object selection.

 ### How to Use